 There is an Alumni Association in our college, in the process of being registered.
 All out-going students are encouraged to become permanent members of the college Alumni Association by filling out the proforma provided at nominal fee.
 A database has been developed of life members and details regarding their education, careers, mobile numbers, email-id, etc. are maintained.
 Many ex-students are gainfully employed in different schools and colleges, banks, government services, educational institutions, private companies etc. The alumni association of the college was formed in 2003-04 to give a message to the alumnae that its ties with the alma mater can never be severed.
-Each year, an alumni meet Avartana is held in the college premises, where all young and old members interact enthusiastically, sharing valuable experiences from the past and present to enlighten the future generation.
+The return of the ex-students to their roots, strengthens the emotional bond and the college assesses its own growth and progress through their achievements.
+Every year, an alumni meet Avartana is held in the college premises, where all young and old members interact enthusiastically, sharing valuable experiences from the past and present to enlighten the future generation.
 Eminent alumni are honoured in annual alumni meets.
 A number of scholarships for students have been given for the past several years, started by or in the name of alumni or retired teachers of the college.
 VKM is the proud alma mater of a number of illustrious personalities.
+The college alumni committee holds its meetings regularly.
+It organizes Avartana, the annual alumni meet, in which about 200-300 alumni participate.
+Phone numbers and email ids of the alumni are maintained.
+Important notices are communicated through newspapers, college website, telephone calls or mails.
+This session, the Alumni Meet "Avartan" was organized on 09.04.2019.
+On this occasion the alumni shared their experiences of student life.
+Prof. Rachna Srivastava and Manager Smt.
+Uma